JFarina5/Cyber-Writeups/overthewire/Bandit/Level 0/README.md

 bandit0@bandit:~$ ls
 readme
 ```
 In order to view this file, we will use the `cat` command.
-Once we use this command, we are presented with the flag for level 0:
+After using this command, we are presented with the flag for level 0:
 ```
 bandit0@bandit:~$ cat readme
 boJ9jbbUNNfktd78OOpsqOltutMc3MY1